griest024/PokemonEssentialsEditor/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Alternative editor for PKMN Essentials RMXP project.
-Written in ruby and uses JavaFX with JRubyFX.

 TODO